watertightai/worktest-citations-pipeline/README.md

 | `src/data_classes.py`                | `ForecastingQuestion` and `ArxivPaper` dataclasses - your schema |
 | `generate_forecasting_dataset.ipynb` | Template for your submission                                     |

+**Note on source code**: The `src/` directory contains utility code to make your life easier - you don't need to read or modify it.
+Just import what you need (dataclasses, evaluation functions) and focus on building your data pipeline in the notebook.
+The infrastructure is already built for you.

 ## What You Build

 Build **everything** from scratch in `generate_forecasting_dataset.ipynb`: